 The application to run a workshop must be completed by the workshop Chair via the ICS website.
-The online submission will be open from 1st Feb 2022 and will close 4 April 2022.
+The online submission will be open from 1st November 2022 and will close 3 January 2023.
 You may amend your workshop application at any time up until the deadline even after you have submitted it.
 On successful submission of your application you will receive an e-mail acknowledging receipt of your application.
-All applications are then graded and selected by the ICS Education Committee by the end of May 2022.
+All applications are then graded and selected by the ICS Education Committee by mid-February 2023.

 The ICS is encouraging international, multidisciplinary applications in 60 and 90 minute formats.
 The Education Committee would expect to see all workshops having an element of interaction with the delegates.
 If you are preparing a technical hands on workshop then a 180 minute workshop may be considered.

 Workshops are scientific activities (seminars, debates, discussion groups, forums and updates) proposed by ICS members.
 Workshops are not officially controlled by, nor is the content approved by the ICS.
 These activities do not necessarily reflect the opinions of the ICS, although the use of ICS terminology and standardisation is required.

 The chances of a successful workshop application will increase if it contains the following elements:

 • Multidisciplinary faculty with qualifications to deliver on the subject at hand (if a multidiscipline faculty is not relevant to the workshop this should be clarified in the application form)